Part #3, Gd, Panzer, SP-Gun, Artillery, Recon, & Signals:

 These “Volunteers” were encouraged to go, to learn “Real War” situations, and solutions, and the Germans wanted to see how their new Panzers would fare in battle and to see what logical modifications might be observed.
 And they did just that, some came home and went right to work with the “New” Panzerkorps, which the Germans were developing in secret.

 Thoma’s vehicle was driven by and maintained by Unteroffizier Ernst Bartz.
-For his service in Spain Bartz was awarded the Condor Legion Panzer Badge, Spanish Cross in Gold with Swords as well as the Spanish Campaign and the War Cross*.
+Bartz was awarded the Condor Legion Panzer Badge, Spanish Cross in Gold with Swords, the Spanish Campaign, and the War Cross (La Medalla de la Campana) for his service in Spain.
+The Spanish Cross in Gold with Swords was awarded to a soldier who showed great merits in combat or achieved uncanny accomplishments., 1126 gold crosses were awarded.

 After the Spanish Campaign, Unteroffizier Bartz was assigned to 2.
 Kompanie / Panzer-Regiment 3, which was part of the 2nd Panzer Division, where he was awarded the Panzerkampfabzeichen in Silber in 1940.
 Bartz was transferred to the 11.
 Kompanie Panzer Regiment “Grossdeutschland” prior to the fall of 1943.
 While with the “GD” he was wounded, and received the Verwundetenabzeichen in Swartz in October and the “Panzerkampfabzeichen in Silber II stufe” for over 25 combat actions.